martinbudden/Protoflight/README.md

 3. The `SV_Preferences` class was sufficient for storing settings for a Self Balancing Robot, however it's not really adequate for an Aircraft.
   I will need to look at alternative ways of storing settings.

-## ProtoFlight Project
+## Protoflight Project

-The ProtoFlight project is a "spare time" project: updates will be made when I have the time and inclination.
+The Protoflight project is a "spare time" project: updates will be made when I have the time and inclination.
 The following are areas that I, at some point, would like to tackle.
 In no particular order:

 1. Implement DMA on ESP32 (DMA currently only working on RPI Pico).